South Hill, Minot: Future development

 Several housing developments are underway throughout South Hill.
 A number of hotels and retail develops are also underway in the South Hill neighborhood, especially along South Broadway and Sixteenth Street Southwest.
-In March 2013, a Kohl's department store opened in South Hill.
-A Home Depot store is also planned to open on South Broadway in 2014.
-Several hotels and restaurants are also being constructed near the intersection of Sixteenth and Thirty-Seventh Avenue SW.
 There have been plans discussed for a South Bypass in South Hill that would carry traffic from US 2 and US 52 from the east to points south and west of the city.